vgmstream/vgmstream/README.md

 - `.wav`+`.dcs`
 - `.wbh`+`.wbd`
 Both are needed to play and must be together.
-The usual rule is you open the bigger file (body), save a few formats where the smaller file is opened instead for technical reasons (mainly some bank formats).
+The usual rule is you open the bigger file (body), save a few formats where the smaller (header) file is opened instead for technical reasons (mainly some bank formats).

 Generally companion files are named the same (`bgm.awb`+`bgm.acb`), or internally point to another file `sfx.sb0`+`STREAM.sb0`.
-A few formats may have different names which are hardcoded instead of being listed in the main file (e.g. `.mpf+.mus`).
+A few formats may have different names which are hardcoded instead of being listed in the header file (e.g. `.mpf+.mus`).
 In these cases, you can use *TXTM* format to specify associated companion files.
 See *Artificial files* below for more information.